jasondaming/bobail-prediction/readme.md

 # Assumptions

-The rules used are those defined by [our checkers library](https://github.com/ImparaAI/checkers).
-Importantly, each piece movement is completely distinct, with chained captures taking place over multiple turns where the player turn stays the same.
+The rules used are those defined by [the bobail library](https://github.com/jasondaming/bobail).
+Importantly, each piece movement is completely distinct, the bobail is regarded as belonging to a third player so neither player "owns" it, and each move (after the first) consists of a bobail move (1 space) then a regular move (till it runs into something).

 # Training strategy